Have you ever wondered how installment loans affect your credit scores? It appears you may have plenty of company.

 On the other hand, the behavior of person borrowing the money is far more impactful to qualifications and last much longer.

-Applying for installment loans may hurt your credit score a tiny bit temporarily.
+A hard inquiry from applying for installment loans may hurt your credit score a tiny bit temporarily.
 The application and provision portion of the process is a minor issue and the effects are fleeting.
 What the person does afterward is far more important and long-lasting.